-Both the Company and REN SGPS act as issuer under a EUR 5,000,000,000 Euro Medium Term Note Programme.
-More details about it can be found in the base prospectus dated 28 June 2022 available on the Group's website.
+Both the Company and REN SGPS act as issuers under a EUR 5,000,000,000 Euro Medium Term Note Programme.
+More details about it can be found in the base prospectus dated 11 September 2023 available on the Group's website.
+Parallel to it, both the Company and REN SGPS act as issuers under a EUR 600,000,000.00 European Commercial Paper Programme for the issuance of Commercial Paper.